 - Gather information – Exchange information with other drivers involved.
 Get their name, address, phone number, insurance information, and license numbers for all drivers.
 Be sure to note license plate numbers, car make and model, and description.
 You should also get the contact information of any passengers.

-- Take pictures – Photos will often tell the story of how your accident happened and can probably help your personal injury attorney prove negligence and liability.
-Be sure to take pictures of damages to your motorcycle, your injuries, exact position of the vehicles, traffic signs, and skid marks.
+- Take pictures – Photos will often tell the story of how your accident happened and can probably help your injury attorney prove negligence and liability.
+Be sure to take photos of damages to your motorcycle, your injuries, the exact position of the vehicles, traffic signs, and skid marks.

 - Makes notes of the surroundings – If possible, try to write down important information about the accident.
 This could include where, when, and how the accident happened.
-Specifically, try to makes notes of the location, road conditions, speed limits, weather, lighting, the direction of travel of the vehicles involved.
+Specifically, try to make notes of the location, road conditions, speed limits, weather, lighting, and the vehicles' direction of travel.

 - Record the contact information of eyewitnesses – If reasonably possible, try to obtain information from all witnesses and make notes of their comments and contact information.
 Memories will quickly fade; be sure to get as much information as you can immediately following the motorcycle crash.

 - Don't admit fault – In many cases, the exact cause of an accident is unclear immediately after the accident.
 It's easy to be tempted to apologize for getting into an accident, even when it's not your fault.
 Accidents can be stressful, and you might not recall every detail until sometime later.
-Statements at the accident scene can have serious consequences down the road.
+Statements at the accident scene can have severe consequences down the road.

 - Consult with a personal injury attorney – A small mistake, such as making a recorded statement to the insurance company, missing deadlines, or overlooking future damages, could have a highly negative impact on your claim.
-An experienced injury lawyer can help you avoid these costly oversights and fight for the maximum compensation.
+An experienced injury lawyer can help you avoid these costly oversights and fight for maximum compensation.

 Additional Steps to Take after a Los Angeles Motorcycle Accident